 - Compliance with our Land Use Policy.

-We provide further details of our progress toward transparency in relevant supply chains and toward zero net deforestation in our CDP Forests response, for which we received an A- score in 2020.
+We provide further details of our progress toward transparency in relevant supply chains and toward zero net deforestation in our CDP Forests submission, for which we received an A- score in 2020.

 As we strive for zero net deforestation, it is important that we understand the source of the key commodities we buy.
 This visibility gives us assurance that the production of our raw materials was undertaken in a sustainable way.
 Traceability in certain supply chains can be challenging, however, as the suppliers we procure from may source the commodities from multiple other suppliers and producers.